LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 ------------------------

-The ``(<<)/2`` debugging control construct can be used to access and test object local predicates (i.e. predicates without a scope directive).
+The ``(<<)/2`` debugging control construct can be used to access and test object local predicates (i.e., predicates without a scope directive).
 In this case, make sure that the ``context_switching_calls`` compiler flag is set to ``allow`` for those objects.
 This is seldom required, however, as local predicates are usually auxiliary predicates